hmsiccbl/screensaver-docs/admin/cherry-pick-request.md

 ## General setup

+* Date requested and requested by (defined list based on screen PI, lead screener, and collaborators)
-* Volume requested and approved and the staff member approving the request
-  * the **Approved by** drop down list is populated by all users identified as **staff**.
+* Volume requested and approved and the staff member approving the request the Approved by drop down list is populated by all users identified as staff.
-* Keep source cherry pick plates together
+* Keep source cherry pick plates together - initially set as "True", which keeps all wells from a source plate on the same cherry pick plate
-* Random plate well layout
+* Random plate well layout - initally set as "False", and ompounds will be arrayed from low to high well_id starting at the first available well at the top and moving down columns
-* Wells to leave empty
+* Wells to leave empty - use the well picker visual tool to modify the plate format from the default outer two rows and columns left empty
-* Assay protocol
+* Assay protocol - used to indicate whether cherry pick will repeat the primary screen assay or follow a new protocol

 ## Screener Cherry Picks

-Based on analysis of the primary screen, the experimentalist (the "screener") may identify specific wells as significant.
+Based on analysis of the primary screen, the experimentalist (the "screener") may identify specific wells as potential positives.
 These wells are entered on the **Screener Cherry Picks** tab entry form.

 * Screensaver will show the plate and well information for the for the requested wells - be sure to verify that the number of wells located matches the number of wells that were entered in the search.
+If wells need to be changed, check show "Other Reagents" and change the selected wells.
+This may be necessary, for example, if requested wells in multi-concentration libraries are not 10mM.
-  * If the search was unsuccessful, select **Delete screener cherry picks** and try again
+  * If the search was unsuccessful, select Delete screener cherry picks and try again.
+This may be necessary when invalid wells have been input (non-experimental library wells, duplicates, or invalid well names) and a corrected list needs to be submitted.
-* Other reagents

 ## Lab Cherry Picks